-I write when I write
+I write when I write.

-There is this thought that I always have something to say and that is so far from the truth.
+There is this thought that I always have something to say, and that is so far from the truth.
 Am I opinionated, indeed!
-Do I speak my mind yes I do, however, when these scenarios take place its because I. have. something. to. say. duh!
-Now when it comes to writing, I don’t believe in writing just to write just to gain an audience or to keep traction.
-I believe in writing your truth, getting it out and those who it’s for will glean from it whether it’s a post a day or a post that comes in stride…
+Do I speak my mind, yes, I do; however, when these scenarios take place its because I have something to say.
+Duh!
+Now when it comes to writing, I don’t believe in writing just to gain an audience or to keep traction.
+I consider writing one’s truth, getting it out, and those who it’s for will glean from it, whether it’s a post a day or one that comes in phases.

-I am known to literally drop off the face of the Earth without a single word.
+I am known to drop off the face of the Earth without a single word.
 I like to free myself from the grip of this world and become isolated with myself to read, think, and just be one with myself.
-I regroup, focus and bring my thoughts & perspective, back into order.
-We live in a world now that everything is at our fingertips, social media being one that makes people feel like they have gained relationships and that they know people and the truth is as close as we feel to people they aren’t as close as you think they are.
+I regroup, focus, and bring my thoughts & perspective, back into order.
+We live in a world now that everything is at our fingertips, social media being one that makes people feel like they have gained relationships and that they know people, and the truth is as close as we may feel to people they aren’t as close as you think they are.

 The unbroken circle

-When you detach from the artificial and reattach to those things that really matter it allows you to realign your focus back to what’s right in front of you and cause everything else that once distracted you to fade into the background.
-As great as social media is, it can become a distraction.
+When you detach from the artificial and reattach to those things that matter, it allows you to realign your focus back to what’s right in front of you and cause everything else that once distracted you to fade into the background.
+As impressive as social media is, it can become a distraction.
 We find ourselves looking at the lives of others more than we focus on our own, we like and comment and scroll repeatedly for hours without any conviction, wasting time unnecessarily.
-We feel as though we aren’t distracted because we are using it to build “our brand” yet we do not do anything for “our brand” outside of social media.
+We feel as though we aren’t distracted because we are using it to build “our brand,” yet we do not do anything for “our brand” outside of social media.
 So what happens when social media is no longer available, how will our relationships/connections be cultivated?